N0-TE/NM/README.md

 Before you begin, ensure you have the following:

-Operating System: Linux, macOS, or Windows
+Operating System: Linux, macOS, or Windows\n
 Python: Version 3.8 or higher
 Dependencies: Listed in requirements.txt
 Accounts: AWS, GitHub